 Step 6.
 Enter your Vultr Personal Access Token in to GridPane

-Locate and click the Vultr API option in the left horizontal menu, and then enter the Vultr Personal Access Token you copied in Step.4 above into the Token input field and click Create.
+Locate and click the Integrations option in the left horizontal menu, and then within Cloud Providers select Vultr, and then enter your Personal Access Token you copied in Step.4 above into the Token input field, give your key a name, and then click Create.

 Step 7.
 View/Edit your Vultr API Token

 Your Vultr API Token will now be available from this settings panel.
-If you wish to edit or change your API Token, you may do this by clicking the edit button with the blue pencil icon.
+If you wish to edit or change your API Token, you may do this by clicking the down arrow followed by edit button with the blue pencil icon.

 A popup modal will appear and you can easily change your Vultr Token and click Update.